Nikolai Kulakov: Great Patriotic War

 With the German invasion of the Soviet Union in 1941, Kulakov was involved in planning the defence of the Black Sea Fleet's ports, and in organising counterattacks by Soviet Naval Aviation and units of the Danube Flotilla.
 He oversaw the activities of the political bodies and party organizations of the Black Sea Fleet during this time.
 With the German advance to the Black Sea, Kulakov helped to organise the preparation of defences for Odessa, and when that city fell, those of Sevastopol.
 The German campaign through the Crimea forced the Soviet forces back and in 1942 Sevastopol also fell.
 Kulakov helped in the evacuation, and flew out of the city on the last military aircraft.
 On 13 December 1942 divisional commissioners like Kulakov were ranked as rear admirals, and he was sent to Gelendzhik to assist in preparing counterattacks.

-Kulakov had a hand in organising the amphibious assaults against Novorossiysk, including that led by Caesar Kunikov, but the heavy losses sustained in the Kerch–Eltigen Operation brought official disapproval, and the Military Council was condemned as unsatisfactory.
+Kulakov had a hand in organising the amphibious assaults against Novorossiysk, including that led by Tsezar Kunikov, but the heavy losses sustained in the Kerch–Eltigen Operation brought official disapproval, and the Military Council was condemned as unsatisfactory.
 In January 1944, Kulakov was dismissed from his post and on 3 February 1944 was demoted to captain 1st rank.
 From March 1944 he served as head of the Navy's Higher military-political courses.
 With the help of the Navy's Commander-in-Chief, Admiral Nikolay Kuznetsov, Kulakov was in June 1944 appointed Head of the Department of Propaganda and Agitation of the Main Political Directorate, and restored to his rank of rear-admiral on 21 July 1944.
 In March 1945 he was again assigned to the Military Council of the Northern Fleet.
 He was promoted to the rank of vice-admiral and became deputy commander-in-chief of the Navy for political affairs.